Taylor-eOS/kokoro/README.md

    - Click "Generate" to create the audio.
    - Use the "Play/Stop" button to listen to the generated audio.
    - Save the audio using the "Save" button.
-The script can't currently continue playback where it stopped, but restarts.
-The  text window has Ctrl+A for selecting all text keybound, but inserting seems to amend.
+The  text window has keybound `Ctrl`+`A` for selecting all text, but inserting seems to amend to teh existing text.
 So delete the old text first.
-This has not been tested on Windows.
+This has not been tested on Windows.s

 #### License:
 Do as you wish.